daemon251/Ultrakill-UltraRGBLighting/README.md

 This mod is in development.
 Expect issues.
 Raise an issue on the github or ontact me at discord: daemon8363, preferrably in #ultrakill-modding if you encounter problems.

-Preference files will be overwritten if you keep the companion app / pref file in the mod directory when this mod is updated for now.
-Be careful before downloading an update, and sorry!

 # REQUIREMENTS

 This mod (you must have it downloaded and enabled)

-The companion app for this mod (accessible from the plugin configurator by opening the folder) or from here: https://github.com/daemon251/Ultrakill-UltraRGBLighting/tree/main/UltrakillCompanion/release (the preferences file is also required for now)
+The companion app for this mod (accessible from the plugin configurator by opening the folder)

 OpenRGB: https://openrgb.org/